kgish/dotfiles/README.md

     ln -s ~/dotfiles/vimrc ~/.vimrc
     ln -s ~/dotfiles/vim ~/.vim

+## Directories

+The Vim backup and swap files are in `~/.vim/bkup` and `~/.vim/swp`, so make sure that these directories exist by running:

+    mkdir -p ~/.vim/bkup
+    mkdir -p ~/.vim/swp

 ## Vundle

 Now you will have setup the vim plugin [vundle][vundle] to get things going: